 Like any parent, I wanted to keep his spirits high, his ambition from fizzling.
 And in other times, I might have blurted out, “I love it!
 You’re so creative.
 Good job!”

-But when we praise our kids this way, we’re causing more harm than good.
+But when we praise our kids this way, we’re doing them more of a disservice.

-So I went to the source and found a book she wrote called Mindset.
-Covering many topics—from parenting to business to personal lives—she differentiates between two particular mindsets:
+So, I went to the source and found a book she wrote called Mindset.
+Covering many topics, from parenting to business, she differentiates between two particular mindsets:

-- Fixed mindset: We believe our traits are innate.
-We’re born with a certain knack and we’re praised for abilities and character traits.
+- Fixed mindset: This is when we believe our traits are innate.
+That we’re born with a certain knack, and we’re praised for abilities and character traits.

-- Growth mindset: We believe through effort and practice, we can achieve our goals.
-We’re praised for our hard work and we know we can change and try harder.
+- Growth mindset: This is when we believe that we achieve our goals through effort and practice.
+We’re praised for our hard work and we know we can always change and try harder.

-She writes about praising kids for inherent traits and raising them with a fixed mindset:
+She writes about the problems with praising kids for their inherent traits and raising them with a fixed mindset:

 Problem 1: Kids won’t challenge themselves

-Praise a kid for being smart, and he’ll love it… until he faces a challenging task.
-At that point, he’ll slink away, feel not-so-smart, and won’t be so motivated to try and solve it.
-He’ll shy from challenges because they question his abilities and mark him as “not smart.”
+Praise a child for being smart, and she’ll love it—that is, until she faces a challenging task.
+At that point, she’ll slink away, feel not-so-smart, and won’t be so motivated to try and solve it.
+She’ll shy from challenges because they question her abilities and make her feel “not smart.”

-Praise a kid instead for studying hard, and he’ll look forward to challenges and get a kick out of it.
-He’ll know solving problems isn’t based on whether he’s cut out for it or not but on practice and hard work.
+Praise her instead for studying hard, and she’ll look forward to challenges and get a kick out of them.
+She’ll know solving problems isn’t based on whether she’s cut out for it or not, but on practice and hard work.

 Problem 2: Kids will equate effort with mediocrity

-Let’s say people praised your child all his life for being athletic.
-“He’s a natural!” everyone says.
-And perhaps it’s true.
-With little effort, he’s able to conquer physical feats his peers struggle with.
+Let’s say a child was praised all his life for being athletic.
+“He’s a natural!” everyone said.
+And perhaps it’s true—with little effort, he’s able to conquer physical feats his peers struggle with.

 But as we know, not everything is so easy for us.
-Even adults with a knack for certain talents—professional athletes, academics, CEOs—stumble on obstacles.
-And when kids praised with a fixed mindset are encouraged to try and practice—they balk.
+Even adults with a knack for talent—professional athletes, academics, CEOs—stumble on obstacles.
+But those who grew up with a fixed mindset balk when they’re encouraged to try and practice.

 In their minds, trying means they’re just like all the rest.
 If you were a natural, why would you have to try?

-Any time these kids need to push themselves, to face skills they should work on, they’ll turn the other way.
-They’ll feel like they’re a level above trying.
+Any time they need to push themselves and face skills they should work on, they’ll turn the other way, feeling like they’re a level above trying.

 Problem 3: Kids will be sensitive to failure

-A friend of mine described a little girl she knew who felt terrified of failure.
-The little girl, age six, grew up with praise, and not surprisingly: She was above average.
-Those around her showered her with fixed mindset praise, like “You are so smart!” and “I knew you had it in you—you’re a natural!”
+A friend of mine described a six-year-old girl she knew who felt terrified of failure.
+She grew up with praise, and not surprisingly: She was above average.
+Those around her showered her with fixed mindset praise, like “You’re so smart!” and “I knew you had it in you—you’re a natural!”

-These bits of praise worked to bolster her self-esteem… that is, until she failed.
+These bits of praise worked to bolster her self-esteem, but only until she failed.
 When faced with a challenge, she crumpled.
 In tears, she would berate herself for not knowing this already.
-She didn’t think that with effort she can figure it out.
-Or that some things are hard, even for her.
+She didn’t think she could figure it out if she tried, or that some things are hard, even for her.

 Kids need to embrace failure.
-Yes, it sucks to lose, to stumble on a problem, or to not know the answer.
+Yes, it feels horrible to lose, to stumble on a problem, or to not know the answer.
 But failure is also… cool.
 Kids learn through failure.
 Babies take a step, then fall.
-Down the line they’ll improve and take two steps before falling.
+Down the line, they’ll improve and take two steps before falling.
 And so forth until they learn how to walk.

 How to praise kids the right way

 Don’t worry: Praise isn’t all bad.
-Support your kids and admire their achievements—just do it the right way.
-A way where you don’t hamper their potential, and instead encourage them.
+You can—and should—support your child and admire her achievements—just do it the right way.
+A way where you don’t hamper their potential, and instead encourage her.

-Rather than praising them for innate traits, praise them for their hard work.
-Achievements aren’t made because they have “it” or not, but because of the actions they did.
-You can say, “Looks like you studied and improved.”
+Rather than praising your child for innate traits, praise her for her hard work.
+Achievements aren’t made because she has “it” or not, but because of the actions she did.
+You can say, “Looks like you studied and improved!”

 We do our kids a disservice when we save them too often, such as from disappointment or frustration.
-Why?
-They won’t know how to do the right thing when their parents save them each time.
-Let your kids stumble, correct their mistakes, and learn from them.
+When we do, they won’t know how to do the right thing when we save them each time.
+Let your child stumble, correct her mistakes, and learn from them.

 5 phrases to avoid if you want to raise a growth mindset